cathive/concourse-sonarqube-resource/README.md

   Only used if the scanner_type during the out phase has been set to / determined to use Maven.

+* `__debug`: This flag is used to debug any problems that might occur when using the resource itself.
+It enables extra debug output on the console and sets the `-x` flag during shell execution.
+It is usually not a good idea to set this flag to `true` in a production environment, because it might leak passwords and access key credentials to the console where it might be accessed by unauthorized / anonymous users.

 ## Behavior

 The resource implements all three actions (check, in and out).